TatuLund/uikit-demo/README.md

 The whole concept of this demo application is about creating Java API abstraction to the library.

+Originally UIkit has been designed for creation of functional web-sites.
+So it has required some thinking how to create Java API's for the components, so that they facilitate connection to typical Java logic and backend data in a meaningful way.
+Here I have exploited greatly similar patterns than has been used in regular Vaadin components.

 ## Overview

 ### Getting started